 Demonstrated system feasibility.

 No new ground is being broken here.
-This amendment is merely adding the additional methods for systems operating in new frequency bands.
+This recommended practice is merely identifying the right set of parameters for each existing standard such that it operates to its full potential in the automotive environment.

 Proven similar technology via testing, modeling, simulation, etc.